 After this, they left the castle without being noticed by the Turk guards.
 When they reached the enemy’s lines, the fuse ignited the cannons and a hellish volley struck the Turks’ guardposts.
 The cannons were loaded with double and triple loads and shot two balls apiece and the copper cannons also exploded with huge peals.

-The Turks thought that the defenders would prepare their break out with this volley and they didn’t realize that they had already done it so under the cover of darkness.
-The Hungarians were going through the Turk camp but eventually, they ran into a 500 strong unit and so they were discovered.
+The Turks thought that the defenders would prepare their breakout with this volley and they didn’t realize that they had already done it so under the cover of darkness.
+The Hungarians were going through the Turk camp but eventually, they ran into a 500-strong unit and so they were discovered.
 Immediately they ambushed the surprised Turks and desperately cut themselves out of the camp.
 The women also got their share of the battle: they had nothing to lose.
-The enemy got frightened for they thought a bigger reinforcement must have arrived and yielded the ground.
+The enemy got frightened for they thought a more extensive reinforcement must have arrived and yielded the ground.

 By today, the castle of Csanád has been totally diminished.